DWI Sentences in North Carolina

 - Pay the $50 service fee and the $65 restoration fee

 For more information, you can visit the DMV website.Questions about your DWI Sentence?
 Talk to our DUI and DWI Lawyers

 Because of the possible serious, long-term consequences to a “drunk driving” conviction, it makes sense to lawyer up as soon as possible.

 The attorneys at Powers Law Firm PA help people with a wide range of different legal matters in both North Carolina and South Carolina, including DWIs, misdemeanors, felonies, traffic violations, and expungements.

-Attorney Bill Powers and Attorney Megan Powell practice law only in North Carolina.
+Attorney Bill Powers practices law only in North Carolina.
 Attorney Chris Beddow is the only attorney at the firm licensed in both South Carolina and North Carolina.
 As such, Mr. Beddow is solely responsible for legal content on the Powers Law Firm PA website and for legal representation for all legal matters in South Carolina.